kalebheitzman/moodle-local_xlate/README.md

 	placeholders, titles, alt text, and aria-label) through the Moodle web service API. **Capture is always disabled in edit mode** (see browser console for `[XLATE] Edit mode detected...`).
 - **Caching stack**: Moodle application cache → browser `localStorage` → long-lived HTTP responses for efficient repeat visits.
 The bundle endpoint supports POST requests with a list of keys for efficient, page-specific translation.
+- **Translation management UI**: Admins can review automatically captured keys,
-- **Translation management UI**: Admins can review automatically captured keys, enter translations, and rebuild bundles from `Site administration → Plugins → Local plugins → Xlate → Manage Translations`.
+- **Translation management UI**: Admins can review automatically captured keys, enter translations, and rebuild bundles from `Site administration → Plugins → Local plugins → Xlate`.
+Use the **Xlate: Manage Translations** page to manage captured keys and the **Xlate: Manage Glossary** page to maintain the language glossary.

 ## Installation
 1. Copy this folder to `moodle/local/xlate` (or extract the release archive